 Sufi Master Hazrat Inayat Khan brought Sufism to the West in the early 1900s.
 The excerpts below are from The Complete Sayings of Hazrat Inayat Khan: Gayan, Vadan, Nirtan, Aphorisms, and The Bowl of Saki (New Lebanon, NY, Sufi Order Publications, 1978).
-This incomparable wisdom of Hazrat Inayat Khan can be accessed online at http://wahiduddin.net/mv2/say/sayings.htm.
+More of the incomparable wisdom of Hazrat Inayat Khan can be accessed at http://wahiduddin.net/mv2/say/sayings.htm.

 1 My life is running towards Thee, O divine Ocean, as the river flows to the sea.